 When all you can think about is your itch, it's easy to put the prospect of relief above any possible side effects.
 But it's important to be informed about the potential risks involved in using hydrocortisone cream before you start using it.

-- Stretch marks: Prolonged use of corticosteroids can cause the skin to thin so much that stretch marks appear, similar to those that can occur during pregnancy.
+Stretch marks: Prolonged use of corticosteroids can cause the skin to thin so much that stretch marks appear.
+This is similar to what can occur during pregnancy.

 If you experience any of the above serious side effects, it's important to stop using the cream and speak with your doctor.

 If you're looking for relief without waiting for weeks or risking serious side effects, the best choice in treatment may not be a topical steroid.

 In fact, one of the most effective topical solutions for near-instant and long-lasting itch relief doesn't use any steroids at all.

 Dermeleve itch relief cream uses natural ingredients to provide relief within minutes.
 All without any of the risks associated with steroids.

 When applied to the affected area, the cream instantly goes to work to start relieving itch and soothe inflammation.
 A single application lasts for hours, allowing you to get on with your day or sleep through the night without the constant distraction of an itch.